MBCProject/mbc-markdown/anti-behavioral-analysis/detect-sandbox.md

 * **Check Files**: Sandboxes create files on the file system.
 Malware can check the different folders to find sandbox artifacts.
 * **Human User Check**: Detects whether there is any "user" activity on the machine, such as the movement of the mouse cursor, non-default wallpaper, or recently opened Office files.
 If there is no human activity, the machine is suspected to be a virtualized machine and/or sandbox.
 Other items used to detect a user: mouse clicks (single/double), DialogBox, scrolling, color of background pixel [[3]](#3).
 * **Injected DLL Testing**: Testing for the name of a particular DLL that is known to be injected by a sandbox for API hooking is a common way of detecting sandbox environments.
 This can be achieved through the kernel32!GetModuleHandle API call and other means.
-* **Self Check**: Malware may check its own characteristics to determine whether it's running in a sandbox.
-For example, a malicious Office document might check its file name or VB project name.
 * **Product Key/ID Testing**: Checking for a particular product key/ID associated with a sandbox environment (commonly associated with the Windows host OS used in the environment) can be used to detect whether a malware instance is being executed in a particular sandbox.
 This can be achieved through several means, including testing for the Key/ID in the Windows registry.
 * **Screen Resolution Testing**: Sandboxes aren't used in the same manner as a typical user environment, so most of the time the screen resolution stays at the minimum 800x600 or lower.
 No one is actually working on a such small screen.
 Malware could potentially detect the screen resolution to determine if it's a user machine or a sandbox.
+* **Self Check**: Malware may check its own characteristics to determine whether it's running in a sandbox.
+For example, a malicious Office document might check its file name or VB project name.
+* **Timing/Date Checks**: Calling GetSystemTime or equiv and only executing code if the current date/hour/minute/second passes some check.
+Often this is for running only after or only until a specific date.
+This behavior can be mitigated in non-automated analysis environments.
+* **Timing/Uptime Check**: Comparing single GetTickCount with some value to see if system has been started at least *X* amount ago.
+This behavior can be mitigated in non-automated analysis environments.

 Malware Examples
 ----------------